Radu2k/Exam_Sheet_Automatic_Folder_Allocation_2/README.md

 Automatization of grading written exam papers, using Machine Learning, OpenCV and Matplotlib.
 Developed a system that transform scanned exam papers from PDF to folders with images for each student, based on handwritten student number and grading.

+First it will look for the pdf.
+Then using machine learning it will try and understand the student number in each pdf page (If there is one).
+After it will check and match the result with one from an excel file with all student numbers.
+Then it will create a folder with student ID for those that match more than 70% of digits, it will use the one that had the biggest match with what found in excel.

 ## Getting Started